What Is an ISO Audit? Types, Stages, and How to Prepare

 The goal is not to “catch people out.”
 The goal is to verify conformity, test effectiveness, and identify where the system is strong, weak, inconsistent, or missing evidence.

-That is why the same basic audit logic can apply across different standards.
+That is why the same basic audit logic can apply across different ISO standards.
 The structure may change, but the core question stays the same: does the organization’s management system do what it says it does?

 Why Are ISO Audits Important?